-If, at the time of Carl Schmitt’s death in 1985, one had by some unknown premonition declared that the enfant terrible of twentieth-century German Staatsrechtslehre would soon become a major source of inspiration for twenty-first-century Chinese neo-conservatives’ theorisation of China’s party-state…well, then most people would have dismissed this prediction out of hand as a plainly ludicrous thought.
-Yet, strangely (and perhaps disconcertingly), this is precisely the role that was assigned to the erstwhile “crown jurist” of the Reich in the past two decades.
-That the “wisdom of this dead Nazi”, as Martti Koskenniemi put it unforgivingly, now serves as a conceptual (and, for some, quasi-metaphysical) guidance in the interpretation of China’s constitutional order is no longer a secret, as attested by a growing body of research.
+If, at the time of Carl Schmitt’s death in 1985, one had predicted that the former Nazi jurist would soon become a major source of inspiration for twenty-first-century Chinese neo-conservatives’ theorisation of China’s party-state…well, then most people would have dismissed this prediction out of hand as a plainly ludicrous thought.
+Yet, strangely and disconcertingly, this is precisely the role that was assigned to the erstwhile “crown jurist” of the Reich in the past two decades.
+That Schmitt’s thought now serves as a conceptual (and, for some, quasi-metaphysical) guidance in the interpretation of China’s constitutional order is no longer a secret, as attested by a growing body of research.

 Lucas Brang’s new paper (free draft here) taps into this ongoing debate about Schmitt’s unexpected reemergence to global intellectual prominence.
-Shifting between intellectual history, conceptual analysis, and constitutional theory, Brang traces Schmitt’s influence on Chinese liberal, left-leaning, and neo-conservative legal theorists.
-Rather than postulating a straightforward bearing on Chinese theoretical debates, however, his article finds that Schmitt’s persona functions as a kind of Jungian shadow projection – intellectual nemesis for concerned liberals, spiritus rector for neo-authoritarians – and hence leads to a variety of ideological performances of mutual suspicion.
-Likewise, Schmitt’s oeuvre, rather than being studied or adopted in its entirety, serves as a conceptual toolbox that lends itself to different normative projects.
+Shifting between conceptual analysis and constitutional theory, Brang traces Schmitt’s influence on Chinese liberal, left-leaning, and neo-conservative legal theorists.
+Rather than postulating a straightforward bearing on Chinese theoretical debates, however, his article finds that, after an initial controversy, Schmittian conceptual binaries gradually sunk into the deeper layers of the Sinophone legal discourse.
+Likewise, Schmitt’s oeuvre, rather than being adopted in its entirety, serves as a conceptual toolbox that lends itself to different normative projects.

 On the whole, the paper suggests that the history of Chinese political constitutionalism and the Chinese reception of Carl Schmitt is essentially one of an intellectual co-evolution – which serves as a stark reminder of the often-unexpected paths of contemporary legal globalisation.